 - Open your Asus router’s admin panel by typing its local IP address into your browser’s URL bar.
 By default, the address is 192.168.1.1, but you may have changed it when you set up your router.

 If you don’t know your router’s IP address, you can log in using the URL: router.asus.com.

 - Select the VPN Client tab and Add profile.

 - Log in to your Proton VPN account and go to Downloads → OpenVPN configuration files.
 Download the OpenVPN configuration file(s) you desire, selecting Router for the platform.

 5. Back in your Asus router’s admin page, select OpenVPN and enter the following:

 Description – This can be anything you wish (for example, “ProtonVPN”).

 Note: To use our NetShield DNS filtering feature, append the suffix +f1 to your username to block malware or +f2 to block malware, ads, and trackers (for example, 123456789+f2).
-NetShield is a premium feature only available with a Plus or Visionary plan.
+NetShield is a premium feature available with a VPN Plus, Proton Unlimited, or Visionary (legacy users only) plan.

 After you’ve filled everything in, click Choose File.